The Dems' bill expands the IRS free-file system one step closer

 Intuit withdrew from the alliance in July 2021, saying in a blog post that the company could offer its benefits without the limitations of the Free File Alliance.
 H&R Black withdrew from the partnership in 2020.

-“Most Americans don’t want a tax collector to work as a tax preparer either,” said Intuit spokesman Derrick L. Plummer said.
+“Most Americans don’t even want a tax collector to work as a tax preparer,” says Derrick L. said Plummer, an Intuit spokesperson.

 “The IRS already has one major goal to focus on, and creating a new system would cost billions of taxpayer dollars and put the financial freedom of millions at risk,” he said.
 A representative for H&R Block did not respond to an Associated Press request for comment.

-Ideas about what a government-run free-file program might look like are already being studied.
+Ideas for what a government-run free-file program might look like are already being studied.

 Dartmouth economist Bruce Sacerdote looked at systems in other countries in which taxpayers don’t have to enter as much data on their electronic forms because the government already does.